Features

 Cross-Zone load balancing default config

-Enabled by default, cant be disabled at Elastic load balancer level.
+Enabled by default, Cannot be disabled at Elastic load balancer level.
 Can be disabled at target group level

 Disabled by default